 The Cambridgeshire and Peterborough Bus Strategy has been prepared by Cambridgeshire and Peterborough Combined Authority (CPCA).
+Working with its constituent authorities and other partners, and bus operators.
 It sets out the ways in which we want to make bus travel more convenient, very attractive and easy to use, such that it becomes the obvious way to make a journey.
-This means improving every aspect of the current service, building on the strong foundations already in place, including the Busway, Cambridge Park & Ride, and demand responsive TING service.
+This means improving every aspect of the current service, building on the strong foundations already in place, including the Busway, Cambridge Park & Ride and demand responsive TING service.